gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: umbrella

       Center of mass pulling using an umbrella potential between the reference group and one or more groups.
+The umbrella location is moved using Monte-Carlo every :mdp:`awh-nstsample` steps.

    .. mdp-value:: constraint